Regulation in Progress

 She waited, hearing the same whirr of motors and clicking of gears.
 She presumed that awful paddle would have to be out of the way before the body support stabilisers could be released.
 She rolled her eyes.
 “Hmm.
 Stabilisers, indeed?
 They provide a bit too much stabilising if you ask me!”

 But instead of the release that she was expecting, the machine delivered another mechanical swat.
 That paddle was relentless.
-It simply carried on — efficient, implacable, and extraordinarily consistent.
+It simply carried on.
+Efficient, unforgiving, and extraordinarily consistent.

 THWACK.
 28.